Code-Institute-Submissions/alandoherty95-reciprocate-app/README.md

 - **Delete your recipes**

 Users have the option to delete recipes they have submitted.
-Users must confirm they would like to delete a selection before it is removed from the database.
+Users must confirm if they would like to delete a selection before it is removed from the database.
+This adds an extra layer of protection to prevent records being deleted accidentally.

 - **Register an account**

 The application encourages users to register an account for a better experience.
 Users are required to enter a unique `"username"` and `"password"` when registering.
 There is a large call-to-action button on the homepage attracting users to either log in or register.
 Users can view all recipes without logging in.
 However, users are required to log in in order to share a new recipe and edit or delete an existing recipe.

+- **Search all recipes**
+  The application has a search feature allowing users to search using keywords within the recipe name or ingredients.
+A message will display if no results are found.

+- **Error handling**
+  Additional pages were created to handle 404 and 500 errors on the website.
+Both pages will redirect users back to the homepage.

 ### Features to Implement in the Future

 - **Like your favourite recipes** Users will be able to like their favourite recipe ideas.
 Recipes with the most votes or likes will be promoted more favourably than the rest.